hacks-guide/Guide-WiiU/docs/privacy/privacy-policy.md

  <br>[GitHub Pages](https://help.github.com/en/github/site-policy/github-privacy-statement)

 ### 4. DO WE USE COOKIES AND OTHER TRACKING TECHNOLOGIES?
-***In Short:*** *We may use cookies and other tracking technologies to collect and store your information.*
+***In Short:*** *We do not use cookies and other tracking technologies to collect and store your information.*

-We may use cookies and similar tracking technologies (like web beacons and pixels) to access or store information.
-Specific information about how we use such technologies and how you can refuse certain cookies is set out in our Cookie Policy.
+We do not use cookies and similar tracking technologies (like web beacons and pixels) to access or store information.

 ### 5. HOW LONG DO WE KEEP YOUR INFORMATION?